-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share CALC The Nasdaq Capital Market

-Securities registered pursuant to Section 12(g) of the Act: None
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share CALC The Nasdag Capital Market Securities registered pursuant to Section 12(g) of the Act: None

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO 🗵 such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES
+YES 🗆 NO 🗵

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES 🗆 NO 🗵
+YES □ NO ☒

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES NO Indicate by check mark whether the registrant is a large accelerated filer, a non-accelerated filer, a non-accelerated filer, seemen accelerated filer, and "emerging growth company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES 🗵 NO 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.